Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

+\begin{proposition} Suppose that $(\CS,x,y)$ is an instance of the $\sqrt{8/3}$-LQG sphere.
+Then the unembedded metric net of $\CS$ has the law of a $3/2$-stable L\'evy net. \end{proposition}

+Throughout, we will let $(\CS,x,y)$ be an instance of the $\sqrt{8/3}$-LQG sphere.
+Let $(Y^\LQG,K^\LQG)$ be the unembedded metric net of $\CS$.
+We will proceed by first showing (Lemma~\ref{lem:geodesic_tree_is_the_same}) that the leftmost geodesic tree in the metric net of $\CS$ (i.e., the tree encoded by $Y^\LQG$) has the same law as the geodesic tree of the L\'evy net.
+Upon showing this, as explained in \cite[Proposition~3.7]{map_making}, there exists a coupling of $Y^\LQG$ and an instance of the $3/2$-stable L\'evy net $(Y^\LN,K^\LN)$ where $Y^\LN = Y^\LQG$.
+We will then show that the associated equivalence relation $K^\LQG$ is equal to $K^\LN$.
+The first step is to show that $K^\LQG \supseteq K^\LN$ (Lemma~\ref{lem:levy_net_jump_equiv_dense}) and the second step is to show that $K^\LQG \subseteq K^\LN$ (Lemma~\ref{lem:net_equiv_implies_levy_equiv}).

-Since we have shown in Proposition~\ref{prop::reverse_qle} that the overall boundary length of a filled metric ball in a $\sqrt{8/3}$-LQG sphere evolves as a $3/2$-stable CSBP excursion when one explores the ball in the reverse direction, it follows that we can couple a $\sqrt{8/3}$-LQG sphere with a $3/2$-stable L\'evy net excursion so that these boundary lengths agree.
+\begin{lemma} Up to a monotone reparameterization, we have that $Y^\LQG$ has the law of the contour function of the leftmost geodesic tree in the $3/2$-stable L\'evy net. \end{lemma} \begin{proof} Since we have shown in Proposition~\ref{prop::reverse_qle_markov_property} that the overall boundary length of $\partial \qhull{x}{\oqdist(x,y)-s}$ for $s \in [0,\oqdist(x,y)]$ evolves as a $3/2$-stable CSBP excursion, it follows that we can couple $(\CS,x,y)$ with a $3/2$-stable L\'evy net so that the overall boundary length processes agree.

-We recall from the construction given in \cite[Section~3.6]{map_making} that the boundary lengths between geodesics starting from equally spaced points on the boundary of a metric ball of radius $d-r$ where $r > 0$ and $d$ is the length of the $3/2$-stable CSBP excursion used to generate the $3/2$-stable L\'evy net evolve as independent $3/2$-stable CSBPs as the radius of the ball varies between $d-r$ and $0$.
+We recall from the construction given in \cite[Section~3.6]{map_making}, on the event that the length $d = \oqdist(x,y)$ of the $3/2$-stable CSBP excursion used to generate the L\'evy net is at least $r$ for $r > 0$ fixed, the boundary lengths between geodesics starting from equally spaced points on the boundary of a ball of radius $d-r$ evolve as independent $3/2$-stable CSBPs as the radius of the ball decreases from $d-r$ to $0$.
 The same is also true if the geodesics start from randomly chosen points on the boundary of the ball and then ordered to be counterclockwise.

-For any fixed value of $r$, Proposition~\ref{prop::paths_are_geodesics} implies that the same is true for the boundary lengths between the geodesics in a reverse metric exploration of $(\CS,x,y)$ which start from points chosen i.i.d.\ from the quantum boundary measure.
-Therefore, for a fixed value of $r$, we can couple these boundary lengths to be the same as in the $3/2$-stable L\'evy net.
-By sending the number of geodesics considered to $\infty$, we can couple so that the boundary lengths of all of the (leftmost) geodesics starting from a fixed radius back to $x$ agree with the corresponding boundary lengths in the $3/2$-stable L\'evy net instance.
+For any fixed value of $r$, Proposition~\ref{prop::paths_are_geodesics} implies that the same is true for the boundary lengths between the geodesics in a reverse metric exploration of $(\CS,x,y)$ which start from a finite number of points chosen i.i.d.\ from the quantum boundary measure on $\partial \qhull{x}{\oqdist(x,y)-r}$.
+Therefore, for a fixed value of $r$, we can couple these boundary lengths to be the same as in the L\'evy net.
+By sending the number of geodesics considered to $\infty$, we can couple so that the evolution of the boundary lengths between all of the (leftmost) geodesics starting from $\partial \qhull{x}{\oqdist(x,y)-r}$ to $x$ agree with the corresponding boundary length evolutions in the L\'evy net instance.